KleoPetroff/goodebooks/README.md

 ---

-Chrome extension to download and read book from Goodreads.
+Chrome extension to download and read books from Goodreads.

 :exclamation: The project is undergoing 'alpha' development phase, and its functionality is a subject of change.